Icarus Transfigured by m. l. teague (page 9)

 The shy little girl darted under a black velvet painting of Jesus praying in the Garden at Gethsemane.

-Getting to his point, Aiden gestured at the nailed-to door, thrusting a finger at the exposed keyhole, and then two back at his eyes.
+Aiden gestured dramatically at the barrier, thrusting a finger at the peephole, and then two back at his eyes.
 “Neighbor,” he charged in Pidgin English (somewhat condescendingly).
 “He spy on you.”

 The young mother registered proper alarm.
 “No.”